jgitlin-p21/chef-server/src/chef-server-ctl/README.md

-## chef-server-ctl commands
+## cinc-server-ctl commands

-This folder contains the additional commands that are added to chef-server-ctl for managing the server.
+This folder contains the additional commands that are added to cinc-server-ctl for managing the server.
 These are commands for performing various admin related tasks on the chef-server box itself.

 #### Testing